AtsushiSakai/PythonRobotics/docs/modules/2_localization/particle_filter_localization/particle_filter_localization_main.rst

 It is assumed that the robot can measure a distance from landmarks (RFID).

-This measurements are used for PF localization.
+These measurements are used for PF localization.

 Code Link
 ~~~~~~~~~~~~~